 Finally, machine learning applications can cost less to run than other types of advanced analytics.
 Many machine learning techniques easily scale to multiple machines instead of a single, expensive high-end platform.

 5. Getting Started with Machine Learning

 Success in stepping up to machine learning begins with identifying a business problem where the technology can have a clear, measurable impact.
 Once a suitable project is identified, organizations must deploy specialists and choose an appropriate technique to teach systems how to think and act.
-These include:
+These artificial intelligence solutions include:

 - Supervised learning: The system is given example inputs and outputs, then tasked to form general rules of behavior.
 Example: The recommendation systems of most major brands use supervised learning to boost the relevance of suggestions and increase sales.

 - Semi-supervised learning: The system is typically given a small amount of labeled data (with the “right answer”) and a much larger amount of unlabeled data.
 This mode has the same use cases as supervised learning but is less costly due to lower data costs.
 It is usually the best choice when the input data is expected to change over time, such as with commodity trading, social media or weather-related situations, for example.